Execut3/django-selenium-pdfmaker/README.md

 Then add package name `django_selenium_pdfmaker` to the INSTALLED_APPS of django.

-### Installation Chrome/chromedriver
+### Installation of Google-Chrome & chromedriver

-To use this package, `google-chrome` and proper `chromedriver` should be installed on OS.
+To use this package, `google-chrome` and proper `chromedriver` should be installed on your Operating System.

-To install google chrome, use command below:
+To install google chrome:

 ```bash
 sudo curl -sS -o - https://dl-ssl.google.com/linux/linux_signing_key.pub | sudo apt-key add